-The Charm of A Touch of (Workspace) Minimalism in a Maximalist LifestyleThoughts, The Freelance Life, The Student Life · December 30, 2019, Monday
+The Charm of A Minimalist Workspace in a Maximalist LifestyleThoughts, The Freelance Life, The Student Life · December 30, 2019, Monday

 Yes, a (semi) minimalist workspace.